0kam/alproj/docs/usage.md

 ```

 ## Define Initial Camera Parameters
-Setting initial camera parameters for optmization.
+Setting initial camera parameters for optimization.
 Note that `alproj` does NOT support the estimation of camera location now.
 - x, y, z
-A shooting point coordinate in the CRS of pointcloud database.
+A shooting point coordinate in the CRS of the point cloud database.
 - fov
   A Field of View in degree.
 - pan, tilt, roll
-  A set of euler angle of the camera in degree.
+  A set of Euler angles of the camera in degree.
 - a1 ~ s4
   Distortion coefficients.
 See [Algorithm](https://alproj.readthedocs.io/en/latest/overview.html#algorithm) for detail.
 - w, h